-At Pepper Gang we enjoy shooting videos where we wave our arms and use cutting-edge terms like “bear moat” (see above).
+At Pepper Gang we enjoy shooting videos where we wave our arms and use cutting-edge terms like “bear moat” (see below).
 Utilizing our studio keeps the workday rolling smoothly through exercising creativity in an educational format.
 Ever heard of hotel copywriting?

 This one is for the rapidly changing hotel industry.
 With proper advertising and visibility, your hotel’s website still needs to be as persuasive as possible.
 That’s where content comes in.
 The success of your hotel rests upon creative storytelling techniques and a deep understanding of what you can offer your target audience.